 Arizona massage therapists learn to promote the health and wellness of citizens of the state through the use of therapeutic touch and their knowledge of anatomy and body work.
 As a student at an Arizona massage therapy school you will learn to give each client individualized health care through the use of various massage techniques.
 You will also learn about everything from legal and ethical issues to anatomy and physiology.
 Some of the most popular types of massage to learn are Swedish massage, sports massage, deep tissue massage, aromatherapy, hot stone massage and pregnancy massage.
 Arizona massage therapy schools expect the highest level of professionalism from their graduates.
 Arizona massage therapy schools require students to be 18 years old and to have a high school diploma or GED.

 As an Arizona licensee, you must renew your license every two years by your birthday.
 Beauty licenses cost $60 to renew.
-Arizona does not currently require you to complete continuing education hours to renew your license, though CEUs (Continu-ing Education Units) are one of the best ways to learn about changes in the cosmetology industry.
+Arizona currently requires you to complete 24 continuing educaiton hours in order to renew your license.

 The Phoenix/Mesa/Glendale Arizona metropolitan area is ranked 4th in the nation for employment of massage therapists.
 Trained and certified Arizona massage therapists can enjoy working in a variety of settings in the beautiful, warm and sunny Southwest.
 Consider one of these accredited Arizona massage therapy schools to start working towards a career in a state full of sunshine.